argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 **Note 1:** You cannot submit to these queues directly, you can only submit to the routing queue "prod".
-**Note 2:** All of these queues have a limit of ten (10) jobs running/accruing **per-project** **Note 3:** All of these queues have a limit of one hundred (100) jobs queued (not accruing score) **per-project**
+**Note 2:** All of these queues have a limit of ten (10) jobs running/accruing **per-project** **Note 3:** All of these queues have a limit of one hundred (100) jobs queued (not accruing score) **per-project** **Note 4:** As of January 2023, it is recommended to submit jobs with a maximum node count of 476-486 nodes given current rates of downed nodes (larger jobs may sit in the queue indefinitely).

 ### <a name="Rack-and-Dragonfly-Group-Mappings"></a>Network: Rack and Dragonfly Group Mappings
 * Racks contain (7) 6U chassis; Each chassis has 2 nodes for 14 nodes per rack